-On Ubuntu, you can install AnyDesk via the official repository for complete control, use extrepo for simplified repository management, or install via Flatpak for a sandboxed environment.
-This guide covers all three installation methods, allowing you to choose the best option for your Ubuntu setup.
+On Ubuntu, you can install AnyDesk through the official APT repository for automatic updates and full system integration, use extrepo for simplified repository management with automatic GPG key handling, or install via Flatpak for application sandboxing.
+This guide covers all three methods with complete verification steps, allowing you to choose the approach that best fits your workflow.

 This guide supports Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS installations.
-The AnyDesk repository provides packages for all current Ubuntu LTS releases, and Flatpak remains compatible across all versions.
+The AnyDesk repository uses a universal package format that works across all current Ubuntu releases, and Flatpak remains compatible regardless of version.
 Commands shown work identically on all supported LTS releases.

 Choose Your AnyDesk Installation Method